 - Textbooks morphed into resources rather than bibles

 Today, teachers who don’t use technology are an endangered species.
-Often, they’re too young to retire, so they get a map from a colleague to that place where they’ve been told they’ll find help–from a person variously called the ‘tech teacher’, ‘integration specialist’, or ‘tech coordinator’.
+Often, they’re too young to retire, so they get a digital map from a colleague to that place where they’ve been told they’ll find help–from a person variously called the ‘tech teacher’, ‘integration specialist’, or ‘tech coordinator’.

 Before you ask your question, I have a short list of signs that will help you have a more positive experience when you confront this big-brained Sheldon-look-like:

 - You can’t scare them (in fact, even Admin and politics don’t frighten them).
 They’re techies.
 Try kindness instead.

 - Patience and tech are oxymorons.
 Know that going in.

 - Bring food.
 Techies often forget to eat, or ate everything in their snack stash and need more.